joost-morsink/Rest/docs/arch.md

 A `RestRequest` contains all data needed to process the request.
 The return value indicates possible asynchrony through the `ValueTask<>` [functor](https://en.wikipedia.org/wiki/Functor).
+The response side is a three layered value, each with its own aspects and containment of the layer below:
+* `RestResponse` is the top layer, containing metadata for the response
-The `RestResponse` type is effectively a [disjoint union type](https://en.wikipedia.org/wiki/Tagged_union) to allow indicating success and failure.
+* `RestResult` is effectively a [disjoint union type](https://en.wikipedia.org/wiki/Tagged_union) to allow indicating success and failure.
+* `RestValue` represents the actual underlying value in a response, optionally containing links and embedded objects.

-The main implementation of this interface is the `CoreRestRequestHandler`.
+The main implementation of the `IRestRequestHandler` interface is the `CoreRestRequestHandler`.
 This component tries to resolve the RestRequest to an instance of an `IRestRepository` through a `IServiceProvider` instance.

 The `IRestRepository` supports capability discovery through the `GetCapabilities` method.